Scripture Reading: Psalms 33 - 35 …

 While that thought scares those who do not know the grace and compassion and mercy of God, those who hope in Him rest in His unfailing love.
 For us, John 3:16 is more than words held up on a piece of cardboard at a sporting event!!
 "God so loved the world that He gave His one and only Son, that whoever believes in Him should not perish, but have everlasting life!"
 We KNOW who God is, and we KNOW He is with us.
 That's why David could praise God even in the midst of his struggles in Psalm 34.
 "I will extol the LORD at ALL times; His praise will always be on my lips.
 My soul will boast in the LORD; let the afflicted hear and rejoice!"
 (34:1-2).

-David knew that God heard His prayers and he declares that "the LORD is close to the brokenhearted" (34:18).
+David knew that God heard His prayers and he declares, "the LORD is close to the brokenhearted" (34:18).
 "A righteous man may have many troubles, but the LORD delivers him from them all" (34:19).
-Those who declare that this isn't so are living inside their bubble!
 When some talk about God promising only good things to His children, I ask a simple question: "If that is the Gospel, does it work everywhere?"
 The Gospel should be the same for all who believe, no matter what their circumstances, no matter what their lot in life may be.
 If the Gospel gives hope in the United States of America, it must also give hope to those who believe and who live in the poorest countries in the world.
 It must give hope to those who are facing persecution, and even death, for the sake of the name of Jesus Christ.

-And it is important to state that the "gospel," the "good news," is the same in the Old Testament as it is in the New Testament … and as it is today.
+The "gospel," the "good news," is the same in the Old Testament as it is in the New Testament … and as it is today.
 The good news is that God offers His love and forgiveness to all who come to Him.
-But the reality is, NO ONE comes UNLESS God moves them to do so!!
+But the reality is, NO ONE can come UNLESS God moves them to do so!!
 Jesus said, "No one can come to Me unless the Father who sent Me draws Him … and I will raise Him up at the last day" (John 6:44).
 By the work of His Spirit within those whom God chooses, God transforms the heart and mind and opens blind eyes to see His hand at work.
 THAT's how those who know God can and do give Him praise … no matter what!!

 Praise is not reserved for good times, but for a good God!
 God is worthy of praise, not only when He gives us times of health, prosperity and peace, but also when He allows trials and suffering and even death to enter into our sphere of life.
 David understood that perhaps better than anyone who lived before the coming of Christ.
 In Psalm 35 he prayed that God would deal with his enemies.
 They wanted to disgrace David and put him to shame, but God was his refuge.
 He trusted in Him.